Programs

 HELPING UNITE GENERATIONS

-Current opportunities include volunteering with Senior Resource Center, Windsor of Lawrence, and Meals on Wheels.
+Current opportunities include volunteering with the Senior Resource Center, Meals on Wheels, and Vermont Towers.

 Click here to check out these opportunities or email hug@ku.edu if interested!